Matthew A. Kraft

 Matthew A. Kraft is an American economist of education, educator, and researcher.
-He is currently a Professor of Education and Economics at Brown University, a Research Associate at the National Bureau of Economic Research, and a Research Fellow with IZA – Institute of Labor Economics.
-His primary work focuses on efforts to improve educator and organizational effectiveness in U.S. public schools.
+He is currently a Professor of Education and Economics at Brown University, a Research Associate at the National Bureau of Economic Research, and a Research Fellow with IZA – Institute of Labor Economics, and a fellow with the American Education Research Association.
+His primary work focuses on efforts to improve educator and organizational effectiveness in U.S. public schools, particularly in discussions of post-pandemic educator attrition, and has been cited in reporting by The Washington Post, The New Yorker, and The Economist.
 Kraft also is also the Founder and Faculty Director of SustainableED, an initiative at Brown University focused on advancing research at the intersection of education systems and climate change.
 From July 2024 to July 2025, he was appointed by the Biden administration to serve as a senior economist at the White House Council of Economic Advisers.

 Biography

 Between 1999 and 2003, Kraft attended Stanford University where he majored in International Relations with a concentration in Political Economy and earned a master's degree in International Comparative Education.
-In 2005, Kraft taught 8th grade English as a long-term substitute teacher at Urban Promise Academy in the Oakland Unified School District, where he conducted field work for his master's thesis.
-He earned teaching credentials in English and history from Alliant International University and taught 9th grade humanities at Berkeley High School in California from 2005 to 2008.
-He served as a school representative with the Berkeley Teachers' Unions leadership committee for two years.
+He later worked as a public school teacher in California, including schools at Oakland and Berkeley, where he conducted field work for his master's thesis.

 After working as a high school teacher, Kraft pursued an Ed.
 D. in Quantitative Policy Analysis in Education with a concentration in the Economics of Education at the Harvard Graduate School of Education.
-In 2013, he joined the Department of Education at Brown University as an assistant professor.
+In 2013, he joined the Department of Education at Brown University as an assistant professor and is part of the Annenberg Institute.
 He was a visiting professor at the Universidad Carlos III de Madrid in the spring of 2023.

-Currently, Kraft is a Professor of Education and Economics at Brown University, as well as a Research Associate at the National Bureau of Economic Research, a Research Fellow at IZA – Institute of Labor Economics, a Fellow at the CESifo Research Network, and Senior Fellow at the Esade Center for Economic Policy in Madrid, Spain.
+Currently, Kraft is a Professor of Education and Economics at Brown University, as well as a Research Associate at the National Bureau of Economic Research, a Research Fellow at IZA – Institute of Labor Economics, and Senior Fellow at the Esade Center for Economic Policy in Madrid, Spain.
+He was recently selected as an American Educational Research Association (AERA) fellow for the 2026 year.